-Goose Creek CISD uses online services and integrations with 3rd party systems as part of its daily operations.
+Goose Creek CISD uses online services and integrations with third-party systems as part of its daily operations.
 Each of these systems must be vetted for data privacy and security prior to being utilized.
-It is the responsible of every district employee to ensure that a system is vetted prior to being utilized.
+It is the responsibility of every district employee to ensure that a system is vetted prior to being utilized.
 This includes mobile apps, computer programs, online services, etc. that may have access to district data.
-For information on getting a service vetted, contact the Technology Department.
+Before utilizing a third-party service or application, a third-party risk rating must be conducted, and a Data Privacy Agreement signed.
+Any concerns that arise from the risk rating or DPA will then be addressed with the third-party to try and resolve them.
+Any remaining risk or concerns that cannot be resolved must be approved by the Superintendent before use.
+For more information on getting a third party vetted, contact the Technology Department.